 2012-13: Jackson appeared in two USHL games with Waterloo before returning to Minnesota to play in the Upper Midwest Elite League and skate for Tartan High School.
 He scored one goal and was an even plus/minus in his brief stint with Waterloo.
 Jackson scored 10 goals with 4 assists and 10 penalty minutes in 21 Elite league games for Team Northeast.
 He led Tartan in scoring as a senior, scoring 32 goals with 27 assists in 26 games and was +31 with 10 penalty minutes.
 One of the top public schools in Minnesota, Tartan was 20-3-1 with one public school loss (Duluth East).
 The Titans lost to Roseville 6-5 in their first Section 4AA playoff game.
 Jackson scored three goals against Roseville and was selected to play for Team Minnesota in the CCM NIT.
 He committed to playing at Michigan Tech in 2014-15 in October.
 Not among the 210 North American skaters in Central Scouting’s final rankings, he was selected by San Jose in the seventh round (201st overall) of the 2013 NHL Draft.

-Jacob Jackson is an athletic undersized forward.
-He is a very strong skater and can shift to top speeds very quickly.
-He has higher than average hockey intelligence and he plays a good positional game.
-The biggest knock on Jackson is his puck skills.
-He carries the puck well at high speeds, but he is a very predictable player to defend when he is not on a breakaway as his puckhandling skills are very rudimentary.
-His shot is below average but it should mature along with his body in the coming years.
-Jackson is an interesting prospect but he is a long ways away from the NHL.
+Jackson is an athletic forward who has slowly developed his overall game to match his physical tools.
+He is a strong skater and can shift to top speeds very quickly.
+He has higher than average hockey intelligence and plays a sound positional game.
+He carries the puck well at high speeds but he is a very predictable player to defend when he is not on a breakaway due to rudimentary puck handling skills.
+Drafted right out of high school as a long-range project, his stickhandling and passing/shooting skills have improved as he has matured physically and he should continue to develop during his college career.